Wolfst0rm/ArmorStandEditor/README.md

 **NOTE:** Bugs are also first tested to ensure that they can be reproduced according to the reported steps.
 If they can not, we will ask for more info.

 ## Adding ArmorStandEditor as a Dependency
 ArmorStandEditor has an API and is supported through [Jitpack](https://jitpack.io/#Wolfieheart/ArmorStandEditor).
 The Source Code for that API can be found [here](https://github.com/Wolfieheart/ArmorStandEditor/src/main/java/io/github/rypofalem/armorstandeditor/api).
+You can find an example plugin [here](https://github.com/Wolfieheart/ArmorStandEditor/API-Example-Plugin/src/main/java/io/github/rypofalem/apiexample).
+It contains very basic tests and examples of what you could do with such an API.

-For Maven Users you need to add the following to your pom.xml file:
+For Maven Users, if you want to interact directly, you need to add the following to your pom.xml file:
 ```XML
      <repository>
         <id>jitpack.io</id>